 Sprint is similar to the individual, but the distance is shorter (about 10 km total), and there are only two shooting portions: prone, then standing.
 Each missed target results in one lap around the 150 m penalty loop.

 The Pursuit is unusual among Olympic events in that a previous event's results determine its competitors.
 The top 60 competitors from the Sprint qualify for the Pursuit.
 They start the 12.5 km (10 km for women) event at intervals based on their Sprint finishing times, but the race is actually head-to-head.
 This means that whoever does well in the Sprint and starts the Pursuit first has an actual head start over the rest of the field, who are constantly in "pursuit."
 The Pursuit has four shooting portions: prone, prone, standing, standing.

-This newest biathlon event is meant to appeal to spectators.
+This biathlon event is meant to appeal to spectators.
 Like Pursuit, entry is determined by prior events.
 Medal winners in the individual events qualify for Mass Start, with world IBU rankings determining the remaining field of 30.
 The men ski for 15 m and the women ski for a total of 12.5 km.
 The four shooting portions are prone, prone, standing, standing.
+Every time they miss, they must ski a 150 m penalty loop.
 This is a head-to-head competition, with all the competitors leaving the starting line at the same time.